uptime-com/terraform-provider-uptime/docs/resources/check_transaction.md

 page_title: "uptime_check_transaction Resource - terraform-provider-uptime"
 subcategory: ""
 description: |-
-  Transaction check to monitor your entire site by scanning for suitable checks to add
+  Transaction check to monitor your entire site by scanning for suitable checks to add.
+Import using the check ID: terraform import uptime_check_transaction.example 123
 ---

 # uptime_check_transaction (Resource)

-Transaction check to monitor your entire site by scanning for suitable checks to add
+Transaction check to monitor your entire site by scanning for suitable checks to add.
+Import using the check ID: `terraform import uptime_check_transaction.example 123`